lfost42/planner/README.md

 Navigation:
 - USER - list of open TICKETs assigned to USER and associated PROJECT under USER
-- TASK - list TASKs assigned to USER, each TASK item populates a list of TICKETs and associated PROJECT
+- TASK - list TASKs assigned to USER, each TASK item populates a list of TICKETs/NOTEs and associated PROJECT
 - PROJECT - list of TICKETs
 - TEAM - list TEAMs, each TEAM item populates a list of TICKETs and associated PROJECT